ankurs-ctrl/focus-ai-mig-workbench/client-spcs-cicd-handover.md

-# Client SPCS CI/CD Handover
+# Focus SPCS CI/CD Handover

 This document describes the current deployment model for the BBI AI Migration Workbench into a client Snowflake account using Snowpark Container Services (SPCS), with the app deployed as a single public service containing three containers: